 There are three popular solar panel types available on the market.
-Monocrystalline solar PV panels, Polycrystalline solar PV panels and Thin-film solar panels.
-Each of these PV panels are made differently and have differences in appearance, effectiveness, prices and the installation their best suited for.
+Monocrystalline solar PV panels, Polycrystalline solar PV panels, and Thin-film solar panels.
+Each of these PV panels is made differently and has differences in appearance, effectiveness, prices, and the installation their best suited for.
 Depending on your needs, one PV panel may suit your requirements better than the other.

 Breakdown of solar panel types

-Let’s take a look at the three types of solar panels which includes: monocrystalline, polycrystalline and thin-film, and see the advantages and disadvantages of each solar panel type.
+Let’s take a look at the three types of solar panels which include: monocrystalline, polycrystalline, and thin-film, and see the advantages and disadvantages of each solar panel type.
 This will also determine which solar panel type will best suit your PV panel installation requirements.
 JC Solar Panels offer a variety of solar panel types in our store.

 Monocrystalline solar panels

 Polycrystalline solar panels

 What are the three types of solar panels made from?